eloytoro/leslie/README.md

 ### `yield delay(ms: number, [val]): Promise`

 A promise that resolves after the given ms, if `val` is specified, it will resolve to that value.

-### `yield observe(observable: observable, [listener]: (value) => Sequenceable): Seq`

-Creates a sequence that subscribes to an observable object, observables must have the `subscribe(onNext, onErr, onDone)`.
-Every time the observable emits a value a sequence will be spawned with the value passed as a parameter, when the observable emits an error it will throw, and when closes it will cancel the sequence.

-If the listener param is omitted the sequence will resolve after the first value emitted

 ### `yield latest(observable: observable, listener: (value) => Sequenceable): Seq`